pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 # Conclusion

-Here we are, I believe I covered the most important lessons I learned about learning.
+So here we are.
+I believe I covered the most important lessons I learned about learning.
 So far my results are pretty good.
 I passed a first exam with a score over 95% and am working on my goal of gaining the DevOps Professional AWS certification.

 As I mentioned at the start of this article, my goal in writing was not to sell a perfect solution for learning, only to share my own ongoing journey.
 Perhaps I can inspire others to view their continuous learning as an opportunity to experiment and try out new techniques.
 So best of luck to you all!